Jordanburch101/Techdegree-project-8/README.md

 # Teachdegree-project 8
-> A browser based Employee Directory using an API to fetch employee data throughtout the page dynamicly.
-ALso features a clickable modal which shows even more data.
-A seach box is also present to seach employees by Location, etc.
+> A browser-based Employee Directory using an API to fetch employee data throughout the page dynamically.
+Also features a clickable modal that shows even more data.
+A search box is also present to search employees by Location, etc.

 ## Table of contents
 * [General info](#general-info)